Looking to buy your first home in 2024?

 Transfer Duty Waiver SA

-Known as the ‘Stamp Duty First Home Buyer Relief’ in South Australia – this incentive can either waive or partially reduce your stamp duty.
+Known as the ‘Stamp Duty First Home Buyer Relief’ in South Australia – this incentive effectively abolishes costs of stamp duty for South Australians buying their first home.

 The eligibility criteria is similar to the criteria for the First Home Owner Grant in South Australia (although you still need to apply for both separately).